Module gcip.core.need

 The

-key-word adds a possibility to allow out-of-order Gitlab CI jobs.
+needskey-word adds a possibility to allow out-of-order Gitlab CI jobs.
 A job which needed another job runs directly after the other job as finished successfully.Args

-- The name of the job to depend on.
+job:Optional[str]- The name of the job to depend on.
 Could be left is

-is set.
-Defaults to None which requirespipeline
+pipelineis set.
+Defaults to None which requirespipelineto be set. project:Optional[str]- If the

-resides in another pipeline you have to give its project name here.
-Defaults to None. ref
+jobresides in another pipeline you have to give its project name here.
+Defaults to None. ref:Optional[str]- Branch of the remote project to depend on.
+Defaults to None.

-- When $CI_PIPELINE_ID of another pipeline is provided, then artifacts from this
+pipeline:Optional[str]- When $CI_PIPELINE_ID of another pipeline is provided, then artifacts from this

 pipeline were downloaded.
 When the name of an

-is provided, then the status of an upstream pipeline is mirrored.
-Defaults to None, which requiresjob
+other/projectis provided, then the status of an upstream pipeline is mirrored.
+Defaults to None, which requiresjobto be set. artifacts:bool- Download artifacts from the

-to depend on.
+jobto depend on.
 Defaults to True.

 Raises

-- If neither
+ValueError- If neither

-are set.
+projectandpipelineare set.

 Expand source code

 class Need(object): def __init__( self, job: Optional[str] = None, *, project: Optional[str] = None, ref: Optional[str] = None, pipeline: Optional[str] = None, artifacts: bool = True, ): """This class represents the Gitlab CI [needs](https://docs.gitlab.com/ee/ci/yaml/#needs) keyword.
 The `needs` key-word adds a possibility to allow out-of-order Gitlab CI jobs.
 A job which needed another job runs directly after the other job as finished successfully.
 Args: job (Optional[str]): The name of the job to depend on.
 Could be left is `pipeline` is set.
 Defaults to None which requires `pipeline` to be set. project (Optional[str]): If the `job` resides in another pipeline you have to give its project name here.
 Defaults to None. ref (Optional[str]): Branch of the remote project to depend on.
 Defaults to None. pipeline (Optional[str]): When $CI_PIPELINE_ID of another pipeline is provided, then artifacts from this pipeline were downloaded.
 When the name of an `other/project` is provided, then the status of an upstream pipeline is mirrored.
 Defaults to None, which requires `job` to be set. artifacts (bool): Download artifacts from the `job` to depend on.
 Defaults to True.
 Raises: ValueError: If neither `job` nor `pipeline` is set.
 ValueError: If `ref` is set but `project` is missing.
 ValueError: If `pipeline` equals the CI_PIPELINE_ID of the own project.
 ValueError: If both `project` and `pipeline` are set. """ if not job and not pipeline: raise ValueError("At least one of `job` or `pipeline` must be set.") if ref and not project: raise ValueError("'ref' parameter requires the 'project' parameter.") if project and pipeline: raise ValueError( "Needs accepts either `project` or `pipeline` but not both." ) if pipeline and pipeline == PredefinedVariables.CI_PIPELINE_ID: raise ValueError( "The pipeline attribute does not accept the current pipeline ($CI_PIPELINE_ID). " "To download artifacts from a job in the current pipeline, use the basic form of needs." ) self._job = job self._project = project self._ref = ref self._artifacts = artifacts self._pipeline = pipeline if self._project and not self._ref: self._ref = "main" def render(self) -> Dict[str, Union[str, bool]]: """Return a representation of this Need object as dictionary with static values.
 The rendered representation is used by the gcip to dump it in YAML format as part of the .gitlab-ci.yml pipeline.
-Returns: Dict[str, Any]: A dictionary representing the need object in Gitlab CI. """ rendered_need: Dict[str, Union[str, bool]] = {} if self._job: rendered_need.update( { "job": self._job, "artifacts": self._artifacts, } ) if self._project and self._ref: rendered_need.update({"project": self._project, "ref": self._ref}) if self._pipeline: rendered_need["pipeline"] = self._pipeline return rendered_need def _equals(self, need: Optional[Need]) -> bool: """ Returns: bool: True if self equals to `need`. """ if not need: return False return self.render() == need.render()
+Returns: Dict[str, Any]: A dictionary representing the need object in Gitlab CI. """ rendered_need: Dict[str, Union[str, bool]] = {} if self._job: rendered_need.update( { "job": self._job, "artifacts": self._artifacts, } ) if self._project and self._ref: rendered_need.update({"project": self._project, "ref": self._ref}) if self._pipeline: rendered_need["pipeline"] = self._pipeline return rendered_need def _equals(self, need: Optional[Need]) -> bool: """ Returns: bool: True if self equals to `need`. """ if not need: return False return self.render() == need.render()Methods

-def render(self) ‑> Dict[str, Union[bool, str]]
+def render(self) ‑> Dict[str, Union[bool, str]]-

 Return a representation of this Need object as dictionary with static values.